Teichlab/celltypist/README.md

   <summary><strong>1.2.
 Download available models</strong></summary>

   The models serve as the basis for cell type predictions.
 Information of available models can be also found [here](https://www.celltypist.org/models).

+  There are two types of models: `flat` and `hierarchical`, corresponding to the flat models in CellTypist v1.0 and the hierarchical models in CellTypist v2.0.
+Flat models assume independence among cell type labels or annotations, whereas hierarchical models encode predefined relationships among cell types within a structured tree.

+  This section focuses on the use of built-in flat models.
   ```python
   #Show all available models that can be downloaded and used.
   models.models_description()